lsuxrstudio/xrstudioguides/p4/newdepot/README.md

 - [ ] Add the `.p4ignore` file into a changelist and submit to server.
 Do this before copying over the **Unreal Project**.

-- [ ] Now you are ready to copy over the **Unreal Projectt** files into this depot making sure the `.uproject` is in the same directory as the `.p4ignore`.
+- [ ] Now you are ready to copy over the **Unreal Project** files into this depot making sure the `.uproject` is in the same directory as the `.p4ignore`.
 If not it will not work properly and all files, even binaries, will be included

 - [ ]  Ensure **Depot** is added to both **Operator 1** and **Render Node** PC's in the lab.
 Please note that you cannot use the same workspace name twice but can use the same workspace root.
-It is best practice to have Unreal program and workspaces installed on the same drive letter and directories on both **Operator 1** and **Render Node** machines.

 - [ ] Ensure that the environment variable is set and in command prompt in **p4** enter `p4 set P4IGNORE=.p4ignore`.